 Holland Property Bike is an annual cycling event for professionals at decision-making level of the real estate sector and forms part of the Holland Property Plaza network programme.
-The interest in this HPP cycle tour is growing each year and it is expected that we will be able to greet approximately 65 cyclists at the start of the 8th HPBike tour in 2019.
-HPBike 2019 will take place from 20-22 June.
+The interest in this HPP cycle tour is growing each year and it is expected that we will be able to greet approximately 65 cyclists at the start of the 9th HPBike tour in 2020.
+HPBike 2020 will take place from 25-27 June.

-HPBike 2019 is powered by
+HPBike 2019 was powered by

 In previous Holland Property Bike Tours, the HPBike cyclists visited the cities of: